Ashlalala/aajonusnet/md/QNA/Q&A Of November 18, 2012.md

 Q: Should I, you mentioned last question, cream for the brain.
 Should I be eating more cream?
 I'm only having, yeah, should I emphasize the cream in my diet?

 A: If you want to rebuild it, if it's clogged, you've got to unclog it.
 I think your brain is good.
 I don't think you're having a problem there.
 You have the blocks, synapse and ganglion.
 I mean your ganglions and axions are getting full of this plastic, these plastic balls or crystals.
 And then synapse can't fire.
 So, hot water bottle on the right side.
 If you want, you can put one on here and one up here.
 And then put a towel over it so you can breathe.
 Leave your nose and mouth out unless you've got a snorkel.
 Does anybody, here at the last potluck.
 We had John and Jill from Nevada City.
 You know how they take their hot tub, get in their hot tub?

+Q: Snorkel.

-Snorkel.
-Put a snorkel.
+A: Put a snorkel.
 Can you imagine all these years I never thought of that?
 I had my whole head under my bathtub, I mean my hot tub all those years.
 And had the snorkel.

 Q: But it's a rubber mouthpiece, right?